 It's hard to improve on sweet summer tomatoes, but it's not impossible.
 Pack as many juicy tomatoes as possible into a simple compound butter and you have a versatile ingredient that you'll be able to hold onto long past these balmy months and into fall.

-Tomato Butter: A Quick Way to Preserve Summer Tomatoes
+Tomato Butter: The Fastest, Easiest Way to Preserve Summer Tomatoes

 Ways to Enjoy Tomato Butter

 - Tossed with cheese tortellini, ravioli, or any pasta for that matter.

 - Spread on toast and topped with arugula and a fried egg.